Sustainable Palm Oil:

 The World Wildlife Foundations views RSPO as a milestone in the right direction for the production of palm oil.
 RSPO provides guidelines for the conservation of tropical forests and ensuring social safeguards in the production of certified sustainable palm oil.

 Palm oil is an essential ingredient in biodiesel and some commercial foods.
-It is also the primary cooking oil for some communities in Africa and Asia.
+Furthermore, it is the primary cooking oil for some communities in Africa and Asia.
 Soap companies also use palm oil.
-Many companies have, therefore registered with the Roundtable for Sustainable Palm Oil as a means to ensure that they are part of the sustainable palm oil production.
+Many companies have therefore registered with the Roundtable for Sustainable Palm Oil.
+Thus, as a means to ensure that they are part of the sustainable palm oil production.

 Because RSPO is not only focusing on environmental conversation, companies with negative public exposure on RSPO may risk losing a lot more – including the trust of their customers.

-Registering with RSPO shows that a company will show commitment in regulating its supply chain, ensuring that they will use ethically sourced palm oil.
-Because RSPO advocates for better working conditions and better wages, registered companies have reported reduced emission of greenhouse gases, better practices of waste management, reduced usage of pesticides, improved compliance with statutory regulatory requirements, reduction of workplace accidents, and enhanced productivity.
+Registering with RSPO shows that a company will show commitment in regulating its supply chain.
+Thus, ensuring that they will use ethically sourced palm oil.
+Because RSPO advocates for better working conditions and better wages, registered companies have reported several benefits.
+For example, reduced emission of greenhouse gases, better practices of waste management, reduced usage of pesticides, improved compliance with statutory regulatory requirements, reduction of workplace accidents, and enhanced productivity.

-For all you beginner soap makers out there, read this post by Brambleberry, as it expands on many of these concepts!
+For all you beginner soap makers out there, read this post by Brambleberry, as it expands on many of these concepts even further.